grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 My rating: **3.5 / 5**

-Prose.io is one of the first results on Google for " attention but in practice feels incomplete and feature poor.
+Prose.io is a pretty good editor.
+It's a clean, minimalist interface, which summarizes its best and worst aspects. one of the first results on Google for "markdown editor github pages." attention but in practice feels incomplete and feature poor.

  This oft-mentioned editor is solid but rather spartan.
 The interface is similar to editing markdown on github.com but with a nicer editor and more syncing options.
 (Actually, it might use the exact same editor, [atom](atom.io).)